Devotions

 No, Instead Call the Love Squad

 “Call the Bomb Squad!” screamed the woman after coming across a strange looking package.
 Ever so carefully the package was carried away to be blown up.
-Then it made a noise, but not the “ticking” noise you might expect.
-When the package was opened, there inside was a newborn baby.
-If the baby had not […]
+Then it made a […]

 Read More